PSC-CoTC/AnnualReport/help/import-file-readme.md

 Once the import files have been updated, they can be imported back into the model run through the R function:

-importFramTemplates(template_file = NA, validate.catch = TRUE, validate.fisheries = TRUE, validate.mark.info = TRUE, validate.stocks = TRUE, validate.escapment.flags = TRUE, data.dir = "./csv/")
+importFramTemplates(template_file = NA, validate.catch = TRUE, validate.fisheries = TRUE, validate.mark.info = TRUE, validate.stocks = TRUE, validate.escapment.flags = TRUE, data.dir = "./csv/")\

-*template_file: defaults to NA allowing the user to select the file through a selection screen *validate.: Usually keep as TRUE.  makes sure flags make sense (see below).
+*`template_file`: defaults to NA allowing the user to select the file through a selection screen *`validate.`: Usually keep as TRUE.  makes sure flags make sense (see below).
 *`data.dir`: the directory where the person 'PersonFramFisheries.csv' and 'PersonFramStocks.csv' are saved.
 This tell the code who is respsonsible for which stock/ fishery

 Note: The import file is validated for use as a post-season catch data set for backward FRAM.
 This mainly consists of checking fishery flags against non-selective and mark selective catch.

 ## Validation of Post-Season Catch Values

 As part of importing post-season catch value files, several validation steps are run against the file.
-The validation steps are all configurable using a TRUE/FALSE flag within the `"config\import_post_season_config.r"` file.
+The validation steps are all configurable using a TRUE/FALSE flag within the `"config/import_post_season_config.r"` file.
 The following validation steps are carried out.

 Validation Config Variable | Description
 ------------ | -------------